-At any time before the Commission approves a rule that is before it for review or returns a rule that is before it for review to the agency that adopted the rule, the Commission may call a public hearing on the rule.
-On its own motion, the Commission may also call a public hearing on a rule that is not before it for review.
+The Commission may call a public hearing on a rule when it extends the period for review of the rule.
+At the request of an agency, the Commission may call a public hearing on a rule that is not before it for review.
 Calling a public hearing on a rule not already before the Commission for review places the rule before the Commission for review.
-When the Commission decides to call a public hearing on a rule, it must give at least 15 days' notice of the hearing to the affected agency, to those who have asked to receive notice of any public hearing called on the subject matter of the rule, and to those who, as determined by the Commission, may be affected by the rule.
+When the Commission decides to call a public hearing on a rule, it must publish notice of the public hearing in the North Carolina Register.